- What is car insurance reinstatement?

 - What to do if your policy cannot be reinstated

 Whether you or your insurance company decide to cancel your auto insurance policy, it’s important to know the consequences and what happens next.

-Your insurer may choose to cancel your policy if you don’t pay the premium, have committed insurance fraud, or your driver’s license has been suspended or revoked.
+Your insurer may cancel your policy if you don’t pay the premium, have committed insurance fraud, or have your driver’s license been suspended or revoked.
 By working closely with your insurer, you may be able to get your policy reinstated.
 But deadlines and rules apply.
 Or, you may need to shop around for coverage from a different insurance company.

 Learn the facts and respond promptly if your policy has been canceled or is about to be terminated.
 Letting your insurance lapse can have serious repercussions, including suspension of your driver’s license and registration, repossession of a leased vehicle, and a lower credit rating.

 - The cancelation of an insurance policy means you are ending the contract before the end of the policy period.